How to Care for a Cast Iron Skillet

 HOW TO PROPERLY SEASON YOUR CAST IRON PAN

-- Rinse any new piece of cast iron cookware and dry it thoroughly (it’s not a bad idea to dry it in a warm oven for an hour or so to ensure that it is thoroughly dry).
+- Rinse any new piece of cast iron cookware.
+Dry it thoroughly (it's not a bad idea to dry it in a warm oven for an hour or so to ensure that it is thoroughly dry).
 Once the cookware is completely dry, fill the bottom with coarse kosher salt (Chef John Ondo of Lana in Charleston, South Carolina is adamant that this type salt be used).

-- Use a rag to thoroughly scrub the inside of the pot, making sure to hit the sides as well as the bottom of the interior.
+- Use a rag to thoroughly scrub the inside of the pot.
+Make sure to hit the sides as well as the bottom of the interior.
 The salt acts as an abrasive to smooth the inside surfaces of the pot as well as a cleanser.
-Dump all the excess salt from the pot (it’s perfectly fine if a little residual salt remains inside the pot).
+Dump all the excess salt from the pot (it's perfectly fine if a little residual salt remains inside the pot).

 - Since some of the fat will run off once the cookware is introduced to heat, place the pot on a large cookie sheet to prevent the excess oil from dripping into the bottom of the oven and creating a mess.
 Place the cookware on the cookie sheet on the center rack of the oven and leave it for 45 minutes.

-- After you remove the pot, and while it is still warm, you can use the rag to remove any excess oil, but rub the interior oil well into the pot while it is still hot and the metal is expanded.
+- After you remove the pot, and while it is still warm, you can use the rag to remove any excess oil.
+Rub the interior oil well into the pot while it is still hot and the metal is expanded.
 Once the pot has completely cooled, it is ready to use.

 If you inherit old cookware or find a piece at an antiques or flea market that has a bit of rust, do not despair.
 One caveat: some very old cast iron pieces will have tripod feet.
 Such pots were designed for cooking with coals on an open fireplace and so aren’t adaptable for use on a modern range, but they are ideal for a campfire.
 A wire brush or fine steel wool applied with some elbow grease should rehabilitate the pot to the point that it can be re-seasoned.
 After removing all the rust from the pot (both inside and out), simply follow the same seasoning process that you would with new cookware.